Crippled Symmetries: Motifs in Contemporary Music

 The renowned Ensemble KNM Berlin is coming to the GNO Alternative Stage to present a special project titled Crippled Symmetries: Motifs in Contemporary Music.

-Crippled Symmetries is a project by Ensemble KNM Berlin in partnership with Busan International Contemporary Music Festival, Frequenz_Festival Kiel, Goethe-Institut Lima, Greek National Opera’s Alternative Stage Athen, Kultur Büro Elisabeth and Studio Acht Taipei.
-Funded by the German Federal Cultural Foundation and the Berlin Senate Department for Culture and Social Cohesion.
+Crippled Symmetries is a project by Ensemble KNM Berlin in cooperation with Busan International Contemporary Music Festival, Department of Musicology of the Free University of Berlin, Frequenz_Festival Kiel, Goethe-Institut Lima, Greek National Opera Alternative Stage, Kultur Büro Elisabeth, MaerzMusik / Berliner Festspiele and Studio Acht Taipei.